-- Section 1.
-Chapter 118A of NRS is hereby amended by adding thereto the provisions set forth as sections 1.3 and 1.7 of this act. - Sec.
-1.3.
-1. Notwithstanding any provision in a rental agreement to the contrary, if a tenant, cotenant or household member is the victim of domestic violence, the tenant or any cotenant may terminate the rental agreement by giving the landlord written notice of termination effective at the end of the current rental period or 30 days after the notice is provided to the landlord, whichever occurs sooner. - 2.
-The written notice provided to a landlord pursuant to subsection 1 must describe the reason for the termination of the rental agreement and be accompanied by:
+Section 1.
+Chapter 118A of NRS is hereby amended by adding thereto a new section to read as follows:

+1. Notwithstanding any provision in a rental agreement to the contrary, if a tenant, cotenant or household member is the victim of domestic violence, the tenant or any cotenant may terminate the rental agreement by giving the landlord written notice of termination effective at the end of the current rental period or 30 [days' written] days after the notice is provided to the landlord [1.], whichever occurs sooner.

+2. The written notice provided to a landlord pursuant to subsection 1 must describe the reason for the termination of the rental agreement and be accompanied by: